WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/hand_lmk_detection.md

 [hand_lmk_detection-4] [WARN] [1660269068.679036184] [hand_lmk_det]: input fps: 30.04, out fps: 30.04
 ```

-The output log shows that the program runs successfully and the input and output frame rates of the algorithm are 30fps, refreshing the statistical frame rate once per second.
+The log shows that the program runs successfully and the input and output frame rates of the algorithm are 30fps, refreshing the statistical frame rate once per second.

 On the PC browser, enter http://IP:8000 to view the image and algorithm rendering effect (where IP is the IP address of the Horizon RDK):